Cocomong

 Cocomong is a South Korean 3D animated children's television series created by Olive Studio.
 Broadcast on EBS since 2008–2015, the animation "Fresh World, Cocomong" spurred the production of three series that started with Fresh World, Cocomong season 1 in 2008, followed by the English education program Hello Cocomong season 1 in 2010 and Hello Cocomong season 2 in 2014.
 It then continued with Fresh World, Cocomong season 2 in 2011, and ended with Cocomong season 3 in 2015.
 This cartoon sets place in the imaginary Refrigerator Land, where everyday ingredients transform into half-animal and half-food friends who love a good adventure.
 A sausage themed monkey named Cocomong is the main character of this series.
-It is available in the US and UK on Netflix.
+It was formerly available in the US and UK on Netflix.